PritK99/Ditto/README.md

     Hence the expected output is a CSV with all these fields.

 6) Because we know we are dealing with programming languages, we know our vocabulory size can not be big.
-SImilarly, our token size can not be big.
+Similarly, our token size can not be big.
 This is because there can only be a few keywords that can be used in a language, and the keywords are generally short enough.